UniversalDependencies/UD_Sindhi-MazharDootio/README.md

 Dootio, Mazhar Ali, and Asim Imdad Wagan.
 "Automatic Stemming and Lemmatization Process for Sindhi Text."
 Journal of Social Sciences and Interdisciplinary Research (JSSIR), NED University Engineering and Technology Karachi Sindh Pakistan, Vol.6, Issue.
 2 , pages: 19-28, year December 2017

+# Changelog

+* 20??-??-15 v2.??
+  * Initial release in Universal Dependencies.
+(There are data in the repository since 2019, i.e., before UD v2.5, but the data did not pass validation and the treebank was not released.)

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================